 When you must not take it

-Do not take APO-ALLOPURINOL after the expiry date (EXP.) printed on the pack.
+Do not take this medicine after the expiry date (EXP) printed on the pack.

-If you take it after the expiry date has passed, it may have no effect at all, or worse, there may be an entirely unexpected
+If you take this medicine after the expiry date has passed, it may not work as well.

-If you are not sure whether you should start taking APO-ALLOPURINOL, contact your doctor or pharmacist.
+If you are not sure whether you should start taking this medicine, talk to your doctor.

 Before you start to take it